DanielMFernandes/CCNA_Course_Notes/Course_Notes/Etherchannel.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/0a314613-d398-49f1-a4d3-1b50fb96ab7d)

-LACP negotiations for form an ETHERCHANNEL
+LACP negotiations to form an ETHERCHANNEL

 The “channel-group” number has to MATCH for member INTERFACES on the same SWITCH.